-Two of the league’s members and their wives, joined one hundred thirty others persons, involved with the Senior Softball USA Organization, toured and played softball in Italy for thirteen days.
+Two of the league’s members and their wives, joined one hundred thirty others persons, involved with the SSUSA Organization, toured and played softball in Italy for thirteen days.

 During the off-season, meetings were held with developments and modifications of league’s rules and regulations.

-League member Darwin Landers and Weddle spent time selecting these uniforms and making sure that the uniforms satisfied the sponsor.
-Of course the name of the team was Boatman’s Bank and Landers managed the team for years and the bank continued to sponsor this team for many years and contributed the finances for the league’s picnics etc.
+League member Darwin Landers and Weddle spent time selecting these uniforms and made sure that the uniforms satisfied the sponsor.
+Of course, the name of the team was Boatsman’s Bank, and Landers managed the team for years.
+The bank continued to sponsor this team for many years and contributed the finances for the league’s picnics, etc.

 The league’s fourth season opened with fifteen teams competing.
-Play was started April 17th with some games, being canceled because of rain.
-Additionally eight of these teams formed a conference and also played games on Wednesday evenings.
+Play was started April 17 with some games, being canceled because of rain.
+Additionally, eight of these teams formed a conference and played games on Wednesday evenings.

-John Wright, a member of one of the league’s teams telephoned Wes one Sunday afternoon and stated that he and some other members of the team desired to form their own team and were requesting information about how to proceed.
-Wes asked if they had said anything to their manager about this and John said no. Wes then suggested that they mention this to their manager and after they did so, proceeded to help enroll the new team Foresters.
+John Wright, a member of one of the league’s teams, telephoned Weddle one Sunday afternoon and stated that he and some other members of their team desired to form their own team and were requesting information about how to proceed.
+Weddle asked if they had said anything to their manager about this and John said no. Weddle then suggested that they discuss this with their current team manager and after they did, Weddle proceeded to help enroll the new team Foresters.

 Weddle received a request from an official with the Columbia, Mo.
-Parks and Recreation Office asking him to send a team of the league’s players to Columbia as the office was opening their new Rainbow Sports Complex June 12th.
-Several of the league’s teams were out of town playing in tournaments but 12 players were recruited, went to Columbia and played two softball games with senior softball players in Columbia.
-Of course our men won and upon their return told Weddle that if he had any more requests like that one to include them in the group.
-They also stated that they had had, if you will the pardon the expression “A BALL.”
+Parks and Recreation Office asking him to send a team of the league’s players to Columbia as the office was opening their new Rainbow Sports Complex June 12″.
+Several of the league’s teams were out of town playing in tournaments, but 12 players were recruited, went to Columbia and played two softball games with senior softball players from Columbia.
+Of course, our men won and upon their return told Weddle that if he had any more requests like that one to include them in the group.
+They also stated that they had had, if you will the pardon the expression, “A BALL.”

 After much deliberation about divisions of play within our league the 94 season was started with ten teams in the “C” competitive division and six teams in the “LC” less competitive division.
 Eight teams continued to compete on Wednesday evenings.